Seeking Legal Advice: Your Compass in Dispute Resolution

 - What are the timeframes, processes, and costs involved?

-- Are there alternative options to resolve this dispute before pursuing legal action?
+- Are there alternative options to resolve this dispute before pursuing legal action in a court or tribunal?

 A Stepping Stone to Stronger Negotiations